We hear you wondering, "why would I pay Take A Weigh for a service that I can get for free at a public weighbridge?"

 Well, they're not quite the same thing.
 Here's why:

 1. Accuracy.
-Usually a public weighbridge will weigh in 20kg increments.
+Public weighbridges are designed for trucks and usually weigh in 20kg increments.
 This rounding is fine for a truckload of gravel but if your caravan is close to it's maximum weight it could mean unnecessarily going without a bbq or even a slab or 2 of beer.
 Our mobile weighbridge weighs in 1 kg increments and is regularly calibrated.

-2. Pre purchase weigh.
+3. Pre delivery weighing.
 If you were to Google "what should I check before buying a new van, camper or trailer?" you will invariably be advised to "have it weighed on the day of pick up".
-This is simply because every gas bottle, jerry holder, and toolbox added to the trailer since it rolled off the line has added mass and reduced the mass that you can pack into it.
+This is simply because every gas bottle, jerry holder, and toolbox added to the trailer since it rolled off the line has added mass and reduced what you can pack into it.
 Imagine spending $80,000 on a new caravan and finding that you can only pack 150kg of gear into it before exceeding it's allowable gross weight?
 This happens.
 Alas, very few vendors have scales and they're not always that excited for you to tow their rig for an hour through traffic to a dusty waste station weighbridge.
 We work with vendors, dealers and buyers around Sydney to complete a pre purchase weigh at the vendors preferred location to ensure you're not buying more than you bargained for.

 4. Flexible Location.
 Lets face it, it's never a relaxing or pleasant experience towing your rig to the local tip for some caravan weighing.
 Plus if it's your first caravan and you're already feeling apprehensive about towing, there is nothing more daunting than having to tow your potentially overweight rig to and from the weighbridge in Sydney's traffic and holding up a bunch of trucks while you do it.